 - Information about paid sick or family leave wages, if applicable (2020 Form 941)

 - Information about employer and/or employee Social Security tax deferral, if applicable (2020 Form 941)

 At the top portion of Form 941, fill in your EIN, business name, trade name (if applicable), and business address.

 Off to the right side, mark which quarter the information is for.
-For example, if the form is for the second quarter, put an “X” in the box next to “April, May, June.”
+For example, if the form is for the third quarter, put an “X” in the box next to “July, August, September.”

 3. Fill in necessary sections on the form

 Below is a box-by-box breakdown to help you fill out the rest of the form.

 Form 941 is broken into five parts, each with their own sections.
 Depending on your business and employees, you might not need to complete all of the sections.

 When filling out coronavirus-related sections on the 2020 Form 941, keep in mind that wages paid under the FFCRA (Families First Coronavirus Response Act) aren’t subject to the employer share of Social Security tax.

 Part 1 has 15 lines.
 Some lines have multiple parts (i.e., 11a, 11b, etc.).
 Here are details about each of those lines and what information you must provide.